Borrowed Light

 Within the halo of their borrowed light.

-Still in their frame, I linger silently,
+Still in the background, I linger quietly,

-A quiet presence no one seems to see;
+A presence no one seems to see;

-Yet maybe someday, they’ll call for me,
+But maybe someday, they’ll call for me,

 Author's Notes/Comments: